mca91/ITEWR_DC_Course/chapter3.md

 ```

 --- type:NormalExercise lang:r xp: skills: key:1269599081
-## The impact of Robust Standard Errors
+## The Impact of Robust Standard Errors I

 Do the significant levels for regressors `age` and `indus` change if You employ heteroskedasticity robust standard errors?